 Dr. Killian Bates

-Dr. Killian Bates, General Practice doctor in Bath Avenue Medical Centre graduated from Trinity College Dublin in 2004.
-Following training posts in Ireland in Obstetrics, Gynaecology, and Paediatrics, he completed training in General Practice in the UK, including a busy hospital post in Dermatology.
-He is an experienced family planning doctor and postgraduate trainer.
+Dr. Killian Bates is the Principal Medical Doctor in Bath Avenue Medical Centre.
+He graduated from Trinity College Dublin in 2004.
+Dr Bates is an experienced family planning doctor and postgraduate trainer with postgraduate academic qualifications in the areas of Dermatology, Reproductive Health, Child Health and Occupational Health Medicine.
 He has worked in Family Planning Clinics in Ireland and the UK, and completed specialty training in Vasectomy Surgery.
-He is experienced in providing travel advice and travel vaccinations.
-He training in the area of Community Surgery, with postgraduate academic qualifications in the areas of Dermatology, Reproductive Health, Child Health, and Occupational Health Medicine.
+He is experienced in providing travel advice and travel vaccinations and has training in the area of Community Surgery, with postgraduate academic qualifications in the areas of Dermatology, Reproductive Health, Child Health, and Occupational Health Medicine.
 Please visit our First Choice Vasectomy website to learn more about Dr Bates' No Scalpel Vasectomy clinic at Bath Avenue Medical.

 Paddy O'Rourke, Physiotherapist

 Paddy O'Rourke is a Chartered Physiotherapist who qualified from Northumbria University in 2011.While in the UK he gained years of experience under the guidance of a Premier League Physiotherapist.
 Continuing his career in Canada he has added Dry Needling, Functional Movement Screening (FMS), biomechanical assessments and instructing mat Pilates to his skill set.
 Paddy continually achieves an exceptional standard of rehabilitation for all his patients.
 For more information or to book an appointment please see our Physiotherapy page or visit Paddy's website at www.z10physiotherapy.com